-In addition to the permanent protection of Maple Bank Farm in Roxbury, NCLC completed four additional conservation projects.
+In addition to the permanent protection of Maple Bank Farm in Roxbury, NCLC completed four additional conservation projects, protecting a total of 350 acres in 2020.
 Land conservation is about the relationships and connections that we have with the land.
 NCLC is grateful to the people who made these projects possible.

 Peterson Easement, New Milford, 16 Acres

 Guy Peterson’s donation of this conservation easement is in honor of his late wife Mary Jane.
 Guy is a former board president of NCLC and this easement is adjacent to other lands that he was instrumental in protecting.
-This parcel expands the vast protected land around Bear Hill, New Milford’s highest point.
-This parcel expands the protected land around Bear Hill, New Milford’s highest point and the location of CT DEEP’s bobcat population study.
+This parcel expands the protected land around Bear Hill, New Milford’s highest point, and the location of CT DEEP’s bobcat population study.
 His gift improves the connectivity of Northern New Milford’s conserved lands and protects a long stretch of Denman Brook, a tributary to the West Aspetuck River, a class AA waterway.
 Guy is a true conservation leader in Northwest Connecticut.
 We are grateful for the legacy of conservation that he has made possible.

 Osborn Conservation Easement, Salisbury, 54 acres

-Brothers Nic and Eliot Osborn will protect about 54 acres of sensitive wetlands, uplands, and roadside farm fields on their property.
-This easement will connect to conserved land, including extensive lands protected by The Nature Conservancy (TNC) for endangered reptile habitat north of the Osborn lands in Massachusetts.
+Brothers Nic and Eliot Osborn protected about 54 acres of sensitive wetlands, uplands, and roadside farm fields.
+This easement will connect to conserved land, including extensive endangered reptile habitat protected by The Nature Conservancy (TNC) north of the Osborn lands in Massachusetts.
 The TNC land is one of the most important sites for endangered reptiles in the Northeast.
 The Osborn easement expands the wildlife corridor that animals rely on for migration across state lines.
 Thank you Nic and Eliot for creating connections between critical habitats.

 Stoney Batter Pond, West Cornwall, 125 acres